ilarsf/aarc_lts/course_materials/coach/technical/index.md

 ## Technical Frameworks

-[Technical Frameworks Guide](Technical_Frameworks.md) - Comprehensive explanation of Kraft's Keys and the Black Bear Sequence, the foundational technical frameworks used in our Learn to Scull program.
+[Technical Frameworks Guide](Technical_Frameworks.md) - Comprehensive explanation of Krafts' Keys and the Black Bear Sequence, the foundational technical frameworks used in our Learn to Scull program.

 ## Drills and Teaching Tools